 The birth and early history of the Arnold Arboretum constitute a remarkable gift from Harvard University to the City of Boston.
-Ten years after its inception in 1872, Harvard granted all of the land on which the Arboretum sits to the City to incorporate into its emerging public park system.
+Ten years after its inception in 1872, Harvard granted all of the land on which the Arboretum sits to the city to incorporate into its emerging public park system.
 This unique partnership between the City of Boston and Harvard University continues to this day with the terms of the original indenture guaranteed to last for 2,000 years!
-While the Arboretum’s grounds and hardscape (walls, roads, gates) are owned by the City, stewardship of its living collections, landscape and facilities is the responsible of over seventy staff members employed by the University.
+While the Arboretum’s grounds and hardscape (walls, roads, gates) are owned by the City, stewardship of its living collections, landscape, and facilities is the responsibility of over seventy staff members employed by the University.

-Reporting directly to the Provost of Harvard University, the Arnold Arboretum has served as an academic center for the study of plant biology, evolution, ecology and horticulture for over a century.
+Reporting directly to the Provost of Harvard University, the Arnold Arboretum has served as an academic center for the study of plant biology, evolution, ecology, and horticulture for over a century.
 Today, the Arboretum shares its living museum collections and landscape with educators and students from around the world.
 The Arboretum’s scientific laboratories are home to dozens of Harvard researchers pursuing undergraduate and graduate degrees, as well as faculty members from the Department of Organismic and Evolutionary Biology (OEB).
 The Arboretum also serves as an important resource for faculty and students from Harvard’s T.H.
 Chan School of Public Health, Graduate School of Design (GSD), and Graduate School of Education (GSE).

 The following courses, offered through Harvard College and Harvard’s graduate schools in the past, illustrate some of the ways the Arboretum contributes to the university’s educational mission.
 Please note these courses are administered through Harvard University and are not offered as a part of the Arnold Arboretum’s adult education program.